-Due to the catastrophic damage to many hospitals especially in coastal areas of the Tohoku region during the Great East Japan Earthquake on March 11, 2011, the majority of hospitals, medical professionals, and municipal workers are now turning all efforts towards repairing hospitals and recruiting more physicians and allied medical staff.
+Due to the catastrophic damage to many hospitals especially in the coastal areas of the Tohoku region during the Great East Japan Earthquake on March 11, 2011, the majority of hospitals, medical professionals, and municipal workers were turning all their efforts towards repairing hospitals and recruiting more physicians and allied health professionals.

-Subsequently after 3.11, the Tohoku University School of Medicine urgently established a Comprehensive Training Center for Community Health for securing medical professionals.
+Soon after March 11, 2011, the Tohoku University School of Medicine urgently established a Comprehensive Training Center for Community Health, with the purpose of securing medical professionals.
 It also increased its enrollment limit for a certain period.
-Additionally, the Center for Community Health has begun taking measures to rebuild the healthcare system in affected areas.
+Additionally, the Center for Community Health began taking measures to rebuild the healthcare system in the affected areas.

-The School of Medicine is taking all emergency measures to cope with Tohoku's damaged medical system.
-To achieve full-fledged reconstruction, however, simply bringing back the functions lost due to the disaster is insufficient.
-In order to truly rebuild medical services, a single project is needed to serve as the centripetal force for reconstruction efforts; all the while responding to the harm that has come to the health of the residents of the entire region in the long-term.
+The Tohoku University School of Medicine is taking all emergency measures to cope with the damages inflicted upon the medical system in Tohoku region.
+However, simply bringing back the functions lost due to the disaster is insufficient to achieve a full-fledged reconstruction.
+In order to truly rebuild medical services, a single project is needed to serve as the centripetal force to drive the reconstruction; whilst in the long term, responding to the damages to the health of the residents of the entire region.

-There is a notable decline of medical professionals in Tohoku and it has become alarmingly severe in more recent years.
-While it is essential to rebuild medical facilities in the region, we need to recruit personnel who will work at these rehabilitated medical facilities, which would prevent the outflow of medical practitioners, the most indispensable resource for reconstruction.
-It is inevitable, therefore, to propose a plan to develop a center of future-oriented medical services in Tohoku and to make it a driver for attracting medical practitioners.
+There is a notable decline of medical professionals in the Tohoku region and this decline has become alarmingly severe in the more recent years.
+Whilst it is essential to rebuild medical facilities in the region, we need to recruit personnel who will work at these rehabilitation facilities.
+This would also prevent the outflow of medical professionals – whom are ultimately the most indispensable resource for this reconstruction.
+Therefore, it is inevitable, to propose a plan to develop a center of future-oriented medical services in the Tohoku region and to make it a driver for attracting medical professionals.

-Ever since the human genome has been decoded, it has gradually become apparent that the slightest differences in the genome sequence of individuals generate differences in "predisposition."
-Across the globe, medical projects making use of massive libraries of collected data have already been launched to decipher the relationships between genomic information and the environment, susceptibility to illness, and effectivity of therapy.
-Making sense of this massive pool of information is expected to pave the way for the next generation of medicine to contribute to public health services and to drive industries.
-In Japan, it has also been pointed out that more comprehensive and larger-scale projects need to be conducted moving forward based on the outcomes of preceding projects.
+Ever since the human genome has been decoded, it has gradually become apparent that the slightest differences in the genome sequence of individuals generate differences in "predisposition".
+From all across the globe, medical projects making use of massive libraries of collected data have already been launched to decipher the relationships between genomic information and the environment, susceptibility to illness, and therapeutic efficacy.
+Making sense of this massive pool of information is predicted to pave the way for the next generation of medicine to contribute to public health services and to drive industries.
+In Japan, moving forward, it has also been pointed out that more comprehensive and larger-scale projects need to be conducted based on the outcomes of the preceding projects.